takenet/blip-tokens/README.md

 First you must place the icon inside assets/icons/outline || solid, this last depends on the icon you are going to use.
 .After that just go to properties/assets/icons.json and map.

+If you find it easier, you can use a script to insert all the files in icons.json.
+How to run this script:

+First, go to folder 'scripts'
+`cd scripts`
+Then, run command:
+`node generate_icons.js`

 TYPE: outline / solid

 ```json